jenkinsci/packaging/installtests/README.md

 * sudo suse.sh /path/to/suse/package.rpm
 * sudo debian.sh /path/to/debian/package.deb

-## Validation
+## Validation Scripts

-Validation currently is a multipstep process, and ALSO requires root/sudo, in addition curl must be installed and working.
+Validation currently is a multipstep process, and ALSO requires root/sudo since you are starting/stopping services.
+It also depends on curl for validating the ability to handle requests.

 Currently validation covers: